-House Committee on Rules,
+House Committee on Housing and Homelessness,

 I am an Oregon planner with a background in community development and strong investment in seeing affordable housing grow.
 Among the many well-intentioned moves toward addressing our ongoing housing crisis, I see some proposals that unfortunately fail to hit the mark---that are unlikely to address meaningful barriers for housing, while undermining other worthy goals important to our communities.
 HB 3414 is such a bill, presenting an overly broad decree preventing a jurisdiction from denying a variance to nearly any development code standard presented for nearly any reason.
-The dash-17 amendment to HB 3414 seemingly makes this proposal even worse, undermining key land use goals while ignoring the real issues holding development back on available land inside the UGB, particularly the lack of funding for infrastructure.